Breakfast - Grades 4K-12

 Misc.
 Ala Carte

-Families can replenish their account by submitting payments either online or attention to: Mary Dennis in the District Office.
-Make checks payable to: Winter School District.
+Families may replenish their account by submitting payments online or directly to the school in attention to: Mary Dennis.
+Checks are payable to: Winter School District.

 Family Meal Account Balances

 Applications are required to be filled out every school year.
-Families that become eligible for free or reduced priced meals will be eligible for the entire school year regardless of changes in household income.
+Families that become eligible for free or reduced priced meals will be eligible for the entire school year.

 If you have questions or need assistance, please contact Mary Dennis at 715-266-6701 ext.
 2249 or email: firstname.lastname@example.org